The Hawaiian Islands are the definition of paradise—from the scenery to the culture, it’s the perfect place to take in the beauty of the tropics!

 - Lei: The traditional necklace or wreath of flowers traditionally worn around the neck.
 There are many techniques to create a lei, and it is essentially a symbol of Hawaiian culture to the rest of the world.

 - Liliuokalani: The last queen of the Hawaiian Islands before the annexation of the islands to the United States.
 Despite the eventual overthrow of her reign, she fought in controversial disputes for the Hawaiian kingdom.

 - Luau: The long-standing tradition of food and fun, also known as a Hawaiian party.
 This typically consists of traditional Hawaiian food, a pig roast, as well as dancing and singing.

 - Mele: Songs or poems of the traditional Hawaiian language.

 - Ukulele: A Hawaiian musical instrument shaped like a small guitar.
 The distinct sound of the ukulele is frequently used in the music at a luau or accompanying a hula dance.

-Are there any other Hawaiin dog names or Hawaiin phrases you think would make great dog names?
+Are there any other Hawaiian dog names or Hawaiian phrases you think would make great dog names?
 Share your own ideas in the comments!